 The Pre-Physical Therapy Club holds meetings throughout the school year and places an emphasis on the application process for physical therapy school.
 Meetings typically consist of guest speakers, or representatives from physical therapy schools, such as the University of Iowa, St. Ambrose University, Creighton University, and Des Moines University, who come to discuss the details of their program.
 The club better prepares students who are considering applying for physical therapy school to strengthen their personal applications.
 Dues for the club are $5.
 This cost covers food provided at each meeting.
+Watch the Pre-PT Club video for more information.
 Faculty advisor is Mary McDade.

 • Student Nature Society